buckbaskin/formak/docs/thinking-with-formak.md

 ### ManagedFilter

+FormaK is a... runtime with synchronization tools

 If you find yourself manually constructing sensor readings, sensor maps, control inputs and then calling the processs model or sensor model, consider if your use case could be served by a `ManagedFilter` instead.

-If you pass in the sensors and control information, the `ManagedFilter` will take care of the rest.
-This reduces code complexity for you and opens the opportunity to adapt additional benefits as well.
+If you pass in the sensors and control information, the `ManagedFilter` will take care of the rest, including synchronizing your sensor readings.
+This reduces code complexity for you and opens the opportunity to adopt additional benefits as well.

-If `ManagedFilter` isn't serving your use case, please reach out to formak.open.source@gmail.com .
+If `ManagedFilter` isn't serving your use case, please reach out to formak.open.source@gmail.com or submit an issue via [Github](https://github.com/buckbaskin/formak/issues).
+I'd love to learn more about your use case and see if it's something that can be supported by the library.

+### DesignManager

+FormaK is a... optimizer

+If you find yourself manually tuning parameters for your model or trying to select between model candidates, consider if your use case could be served by the `DesignManager` instead for performing hyperparameter tuning.

+The `DesignManager` organizes a flow for defining the symbolic model, then selecting parameters for it based on data, then compiling to the desired implementation.

+If `DesignManager` isn't serving your use case, please reach out to formak.open.source@gmail.com or submit an issue via [Github](https://github.com/buckbaskin/formak/issues).
 I'd love to learn more about your use case and see if it's something that can be supported by the library.